apereo/cas/cas-server-documentation/protocol/OpenID-Protocol.md

 CAS supports both the "dumb" and "smart" modes of the OpenID protocol.
 Dumb mode acts in a similar fashion to the existing CAS protocol.
 The smart mode differs in that it establishes an association between the client and the openId provider (OP) at the begining.
 Thanks to that association and the key exchange done during association, information exchanged between the client and the provider are signed and verified using this key.
 There is no need for the final request (which is equivalent in CAS protocol to the ticket validation).

 OpenID identifiers are URIs.
-The default mechanism in CAS support is an uri ending with the actual user login (ie. http://my.cas.server/openid/*myusername* where the actual user login is *myusername*).
+The default mechanism in CAS support is an uri ending with the actual user login (ie. `http://my.cas.server/openid/myusername` where the actual user login id is `myusername`).
 This is not recommended and you should think of a more elaborated way of providing URIs to your users.

 Support is enabled by including the following dependency in the Maven WAR overlay: